3 Recipes Using Quark, The Underrated Protein Powerhouse

 • Low in Sugar

 Quark can be enjoyed in many different ways.
-Some enjoy is as a breakfast food with berries, seeds, and nuts.
+Some enjoy it as a breakfast food with berries, seeds, and nuts.
 Others like using it as a dip for crackers and veggies.
 It also is an amazing cooking and baking ingredient to add a protein boost to your diet!

 Below are some delicious recipes featuring Quark: